Tomorrow's Television Tonight

 Tomorrow’s Television Tonight was a New York City public-access television talk and interview program broadcast in the late 1970s and early 1980s.
 The show was hosted by television critic Nicholas "Nick" Yanni and featured interviews with actors, writers, performers, and cultural figures.
 It is remembered for its low-budget, live aesthetic and its place within Manhattan’s early cable-access culture.

 Format and production

 The program was produced for Manhattan Cable’s access channels (often called Channel D / Metro Access) and aired weekly.
 Episodes consisted of on-stage interviews and conversations, sometimes with musical or performance interludes.
 Production values were modest and the show was often performed live, creating a spontaneous, occasionally improvised feel that commentators have compared to early broadcast television.

 Host

 Nicholas A. "Nick" Yanni Jr., a television critic and writer active in New York media, created and hosted the series.
 Yanni had contributed to arts publications and used the program as a forum to discuss television, theater, and the arts while interviewing guests from those worlds.
 He died in 1984; the New York Times obituary noted that Tomorrow’s Television Tonight had been his principal project.
-The Coca Crystal Show had a memorial episode dedicated to Yanni and his contributions to Public Access Televsion.
+The Coca Crystal Show had a memorial episode dedicated to Yanni and his contributions to public access television.